The Dorcons: Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second season by Derek Wadsworth and draws primarily from the scores of "The Metamorph" and "Space Warp".

+Reception

+The episode has had a mixed critical response.
+SFX magazine rated it a B+, while Dreamwatch gave it 5 out of 10.
+John Kenneth Muir regarded it as Series 2's best episode, with "a strong cohesive storyline, an intense pace and incredible production values."
+On the other hand, TV Zone magazine commented that even though the script is "entertaining enough, [...] as a conclusion to a two-year space saga, one might have hoped for something a little more substantial."
+Greg Jameson of website Entertainment Focus found the episode wanting for a series finale, noting that it "doesn't resolve the premise of the show."
+However, he added that it was arguably "a fitting end to a series that never quite figured out how to make the most of its premise."

+An earlier article in TV Zone praised Schell's performance, writing that she "acts her heart out."
+It called Maya's reaction to seeing the Dorcon ship "one of the series' most dramatic moments".

 Novelisation

 The episode was adapted in the sixth Year Two Space: 1999 novel The Edge of the Infinite by Michael Butterworth published in 1977.
 This novel was not released in the United Kingdom and only as a limited edition in the United States and West Germany.
 The adaptation was based on the earlier version "Return of the Dorcons".